-Training was provided during 2015/16 to the Members of the new Audit Committee.
+Training was provided during 2016/17 to the Members of the Audit Committee.
+The information provided in the regular Joint Committee and Steering Group meetings are designed in part to build capacity of both Members and Officers in respect of better understanding of waste management policy and waste management contracts.
 The training needs of both Members and senior officers are kept under review.